This post may contain affiliate links. Please read our disclosure policy.

 - In a small bowl mix together first 7 ingredients.

-- Toss meat with garlic.
+- Toss meat (2 pounds) with garlic (4).
 Sprinkle meat with spice mixture and mix to evenly coat.
 Cover and refrigerate for 1-hour minimum.

-- In a large straight-sided skillet, add 2 tablespoons of oil, jalapeno, and onions and cook over medium heat for 5 minutes or until the onions begin to soften.
+- In a large straight-sided skillet, add 2 tablespoons of oil, jalapeno (1), and onions (1 cup) and cook over medium heat for 5 minutes or until the onions begin to soften.
 Add half the meat mixture and cook over medium-high heat until browned on both sides.
 Remove to a plate and set aside.
 Add more oil as needed and brown the remaining meat on both sides.
 Turn the heat to low.
 Add the cooked meat back to the pan.
-Add drained tomatoes and cook, cover, until heated through, about 7 minutes.
+Add drained tomatoes (1 can) and cook, cover, until heated through, about 7 minutes.

 - Serve with warmed tortillas and desired optional toppings.